 There are several gardens on the premises to explore, including a poison garden, fern garden, and a water garden.
 We chose to just wander and see where the paths led us.

 Along our walk we stumbled upon Blarney House.
-The original mansion here was built by Sir James St John Jefferyes, then governor of Cork City, after he purchased the castle in the early 1700s.
-When it burned down in a fire, this mansion was built to replace it in 1874.
+Sir James St John Jefferyes, then governor of Cork City, built a mansion here after he purchased the castle in the early 1700s.
+When the house burned down in a fire, this mansion was built to replace it in 1874.

 I mean, can you even imagine living here?
 Just look at all the little decorative details on the facade.